VR with Unity, Maya Meshes and HTC Vive

 From the top menu, select Assets->Create->Animation Controller, name it

 Select Assets in the Project tab

-Select the texture from the Assets window.
+Select the object that has the animation from the Assets window

 Add a different environment